 - Research and collect images of current make-up designs and trends from fashion and runway contexts that inspire you– research should include a variety of designers and global considerations (race, ethnicity, gender and sexuality)

-- Based on your research, design your own runway make-up and apply it to yourself (or a friend you bubble with) and include a photograph of the application
+- Based on your research, design your own runway make-up and apply it to another (not yourself) and include a photograph of the application

 - Annotate your design with relevant make-up brands, colours and numbers.

 - Please present your designs and research in a style of your choice with pictorial evidence ready for your first week of study